APNIC-Labs/draft-kskroll-sentinel/README.md

    responses, ("other") which is similarly an indeterminate response with respect to the trusted key state.

-4. Sentinel Tests from Hosts with More than One Configured Resolve
+4. Sentinel Tests from Hosts with More than One Configured Resolver

    The description in Section 3 describes a trust anchor test that can be used in the simple situation where the test queries were being